+How can therapy do this?
 While there’s an art to therapy, there’s a science to it, too, and specific things you can do to increase your chances of success.
-In this article, we explore an often-overlooked element of therapy: setting tangible and measurable goals.
+In this article, we explore an often-overlooked way to improve your outcomes in therapy: setting tangible and measurable goals.

 Start by identifying broad motives, hopes, and dreams.

 At your first therapy session, when your therapist asks, “What brings you to therapy?” the first thing that comes to mind might be a simple, heartfelt statement like, “I just want to be happy,” or “I feel stuck,” or “I’m tired of just going through the motions.”

 These statements express deep feelings that are important to connect to and work with in therapy.
 Just saying them to a therapist can kickstart a process of change, growth, and healing.
 But they’re too vague to make effective goals.

 To help transform these powerful yearnings into more specific goals, ask yourself: What does being happy look like for you?
 What specific struggles make you feel stuck?
 Taking time to reflect on these questions can be therapeutic in itself.